osamamuhammad3623/on-demand-traffic-light-controller/README.md

 ## Used components & tools
 - TM4C123GH6PM (Tiva C) microcontroller, based on ARM architecture.
-- 5 LEDs; (3 vehicles traffic light LEDs, 2 pedestrians traffic light LEDs)
+- 5 LEDs; (3 built-in LEDs for vehicles traffic light, 2 pedestrians traffic light LEDs)
-- A push button (or use the builtin switches)
+- A push button (I used the built-in switch 1)
-- IAR Embedded Workbench IDE for debugging
+- IAR Embedded Workbench & Keil IDEs for debugging & simulation.

 ## With the help of Datasheet, I got my hands on:
 - Ports & DIO